Best Psychology Books

 The Miracle of Mindfulness by Thich Nhat Hanh

-Another popular psychology books on mindfulness, this book is more than just a how-to for applying mindfulness techniques to your life.
+Another popular psychology book on mindfulness, this one is more than just a how-to for applying mindfulness techniques to your life.
 Hanh shows you how mindfulness techniques can change human behavior by bringing joy and playfulness to your life in new ways.
 This is a helpful application of the miracle of mindfulness that many therapists have a difficult time conveying to their patients.

 Overcoming Depression One Step at a Time by Michael E. Addis and Christopher Martell